bootstrapworld/curriculum/lessons/distance-formula/langs/en-us/slides.md

 But, as we play our games, the characters are constantly changing locations!

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Distance in 2 Dimensions

-In order to calculate the distance between two objects whose locations are constantly changing, we need to use variables!{style="font-size:16pt"}

-Turn to @printable-exercise{pages/distance.adoc} and use the Design Recipe to help you write a function that takes in two @vocab{coordinate} pairs (four numbers) of two characters (@math{px, py}) and (@math{cx, cy}) and returns the distance between those two points.{style="font-size:16pt"}
+Turn to @printable-exercise{pages/distance.adoc} and use the Design Recipe to help you write a function that takes in two @vocab{coordinate} pairs (four numbers) of two characters (@math{px, py}) and (@math{cx, cy}) and returns the distance between those two points.

-__HINT:__ the code you wrote in @printable-exercise{pages/distance-coe.adoc} can be used to give you your first example!{style="font-size:16pt"}
+__HINT:__ The code you wrote in @printable-exercise{pages/distance-coe.adoc} can be used to give you your first example!

-When you're done, fix the broken `distance` function in your game file, click "Run" and check that the right triangles in your file now appear with reasonable distances for the hypotenuse.{style="font-size:16pt"}
+When you're done, fix the broken `distance` function in your game file, click _Run_ and check that the right triangles in your file now appear with reasonable distances for the hypotenuse.

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Distance in 2 Dimensions

 Extension: